rgeo/activerecord-postgis-adapter/README.md

 To store spatial data, you must create a column with a spatial type.
 PostGIS provides a variety of spatial types, including point, linestring, polygon, and different kinds of collections.
 These types are defined in a standard produced by the Open Geospatial Consortium.
-Furthermore, you can specify options indicating the coordinate system and number of coordinates for the values you are storing.
+You can specify options indicating the coordinate system and number of coordinates for the values you are storing.

 The activerecord-postgis-adapter extends ActiveRecord's migration syntax to support these spatial types.
 The following example creates five spatial